amazon-science/wraval/README.md

 > Note: ideally different models are used for each step, to avoid bias.

 An additional notebook is provided to benchmark models on translation tasks on open datasets [here](Haiku_translate.ipynb).

+## Motivation

+With the popularity of large language models (LLMs), the focus of Language Model (LM) evaluation strongly shifted to problem solving or reasoning tasks, thus targeting a form of general intelligence.
+Small Language Models (SLMs) – defined here as LMs under 10B parameters – score low on these forms of LM evaluation, sometimes 3-4 times lower than Large Language Models (LLMs).
+We show that the performance of many of the most popular representative uses for LLMs in industrial settings, including tone change (e.g., funny, serious, professional), are not accurately reflected by these metrics.
+This paper proposes an evaluation framework that highlights SLMs' strengths on non-reasoning tasks that do not have a predefined evaluation dataset.
+We contribute with data generation, prompt-tuning, LLM-as-a-judge; and show how this framework helps highlight the potential of finetuning for a set of specific tasks.
+Our framework helps practitioners benchmark SLMs or LLMs on tasks they are good at and reinforces their usefulness in edge and private computing.

 ## Data